farukomeraydin/Euler-Project/README.md

 # Euler-Project
-Solutions to problems in EulerProject website.
+This repo contains solutions of the problems in EulerProject website.

 Link: https://projecteuler.net/